 Alfred the Great captured London.
 However, as London was in the Kingdom of Mercia, Alfred, put the city in the control of Ealdorman Aethelred of Mercia.

 Aethelflaed , married Aethelred, Ealdorman of Mercia.
-The marriage was made so that Alfred could have some control over Mercia and London.
+The marriage had been arranged by Alfred so that he could have some control over Mercia and London.

 A daughter Aelfwynn was born to Aethelflaed and her husband Aethelred of Mercia.
 The exact date of her birth is unknown but is thought to have been early in her parent’s marriage.